Azure-Samples/communication-services-python-quickstarts/callautomation-live-transcription/readme.md

 1. Navigate to `callautomation-live-transcription` folder and run `main.py` in debug mode or use command `python ./main.py` to run it from PowerShell, Command Prompt or Unix Terminal
 2. Browser should pop up with the below page.
 If not navigate it to `http://localhost:8080/` or your ngrok url which points to 8080 port.
+3. Navigate to `callautomation-live-transcription` folder and run `websocket.py` in debug mode or use command `python ./websocket.py` to run it from PowerShell, Command Prompt or Unix Terminal
-3. Register an EventGrid Webhook for the IncomingCall(`api/incomingCall`) and for Recording File Status(`api/recordingFileStatus`) Event that points to your ngrok URI.
+4. Register an EventGrid Webhook for the IncomingCall(`api/incomingCall`) and for Recording File Status(`api/recordingFileStatus`) Event that points to your ngrok URI.
 Instructions [here](https://learn.microsoft.com/en-us/azure/communication-services/concepts/call-automation/incoming-call-notification).

 Once that's completed you should have a running application.
 The best way to test this is to place a call to your ACS phone number and talk to your intelligent agent.